 The next day day, hampered by hangovers we ventured into Bilbao town to see what we could find.
 Restaurante Zurekin was our first stop, a decision influenced by none other than the local Tripadvisor.
 It’s a contemporary looking restaurant, with a smart feel.
-None of this exposed brick work or industrial piping which is so en vogue these days, but a huge water-flowing feature wall at the back of the restaurant, gold wall paper, hanging plants and leather banquettes.
-And of course, pintxo bar to feast your eyes on as you walk in.
+None of this exposed brick work or industrial piping was apparent, which is so en vogue these days.
+But a huge water-flowing feature wall at the back of the restaurant, gold wall paper, hanging plants and leather banquettes.
+And of course, pintxo bar, to feast your eyes on as you walk in.

-This pintxo was something I couldn’t resist the whole holiday – I loved the simplicity of the meaty white tuna, almost sword fish like and it’s extra glorious seasoned with tomato, peppers and a slither of anchovy.
+This pintxo was something I couldn’t resist the whole holiday – I loved the simplicity of the meaty white tuna variants, almost sword fish like in texture.
+Here is no exception, it’s gloriously seasoned with tomato, peppers and a slither of salty anchovy.

 Grubstance rating 2.5/5

-Our next stumble was Taberna Ziripot which was a funky little place, adorned with strange looking dolls and a circular bar full of pintxos and liquor.
+Our next stumble was Taberna Ziripot which was a funky little place, adorned with strange looking dolls along with a circular bar full of pintxos and liquor.
 They had the ubiquitous croquettes, tortilla’s and less so common stuffed pancakes, breaded aubergines and fish coated fluorescent neon coloured aioli.
-We were the only diners here and maybe our pintxo snobbery post San Sebastian, caused involuntary sneers at the less remarkable offering.
+We were the only diners here.
+Maybe our pintxo snobbery post San Sebastian, caused involuntary sneers at the less remarkable offering.

 Grubstance rating 2/5

-Later that day… we saw Irrintzi, the graffiti clad, minimalistic pintxo bar with the bearded man serving up local brews.
+Later that day… we dined at Irrintzi, the graffiti clad, minimalistic pintxo bar with the bearded man serving up local brews.
 We were the only diners here, not necessarily a bad thing as we were early.
-We dug in, and most pintxo were wilted, sad and insipid.
+We dug in, but most pintxo were wilted, sad and insipid.
 Well at least the local juice was thirst quenching and delicious.

 Grubstance rating 2/5

 Next up we wondered into the historical Nueva Plaza, the most central part of Bilbao.
 By the looks of things the majority of the pintxo bars decided to congregate here too.
-Victor Montes was the chosen one, through a tip-off from a local, we were very optimistic after our prior proceedings as you can imagine!
-It looked like we saved the best for last, as they had a wall to wall wine and whisky selection big to shrug off any competition in the plaza, with an el classico feel.
-We were in a good place for sure, and the pintxos were a sight for sore eyes.
-And yes they tasted equally as good as they looked!
+Victor Montes was the chosen one, through a tip-off from a local.
+We were very optimistic after the let-down of our prior proceedings as you can imagine!
+It looked like we saved the best for last, as they had a wall to wall wine and whisky selection big to shrug off any competition in the plaza.
+The surroundings were good, with an el classico feel.
+In the same vain, the pintxos were a sight for sore eyes, and yes, they tasted equally as good as they looked!